reveluxlabs/Tilton/README.md

                  Both position and length must be numbers or it is an error.
 Length is optional.
                  A substring is produced. position identifies the first character of the substring.
-                 If it is zero, then the substring includes the first character of the string.
                  The result may be shorter than the requested length.
 UTF-8 encoding.

     tilde     -  <~tilde~>